Ravi205556/ecommerce/README.md

 # Fashion-store

-Hello all, I am Kanduri Jayanth Sri Ram from Indian Institute of Information Technology, Sri City.
-This is my project submission for
+Hello all, I am J Ravi Kishore Reddy and we had done this project in the group and our contributors are P Chakradhar Reddy, K Niharika, Vandana.
+This is our project submission for
 Future ready talent Internship.

 #### Industry: